DatapuntAmsterdam/gastransitie/README.md

-# Energie transitie project
+# Energy Transition Project / Energie transitie project

-Data handling for pilot project energy transition in Amsterdam.
+Data dashboard providing information about gas / energy information of the city of Amsterdam.
+All stakeholders provide information relevant for an efficient transition away from gas energy.

 ### Context:
 * A number of stakeholders have gotten together to select a number of